sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 Invalid arn (Service: Amazon S3; Status Code: 400; Error Code: KMS.NotFoundException; Request ID: 708284CF60EE233F)
 ```

-This is due to either, the KMS key id is entered incorrectly, or the KMS key id
+This is due to either: the KMS key id is entered incorrectly, or the KMS key id
 is in a different region than the S3 bucket being used.

+### Using SSE-KMS `AccessDeniedException` "403 Forbidden"

+When trying to read SEE-KMS-encrypted data, the client gets a
+`java.nio.AccessDeniedException` with the error 403/Forbidden, usually
+in a `getFileStatus()` call.

+This appears to mean that the caller doesn't have the permissions to access
+the key with which the data was encrypted, so cannot read it.

 ### Using SSE-C "Bad Request"